djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 #### Important warning

-Stationarity is a **modeling assumption**, not a universal property of nature.
+Stationarity is a modeling assumption, not a universal property of nature.

 Strong trends, boundaries, land-use changes, coastlines, geological contacts, or different ecological zones can violate it.

----

-## 4. Isotropy
+## Isotropy

-A stationary spatial model is **isotropic** if dependence depends only on distance and not direction.
+A stationary spatial model is **isotropic** if dependence depends only on distance, not direction.

 Then